open-source-bootcamp/bootcamp-guide/presentations/README.md

 * **Once customized with my details can I host my slides anywhere**

     Yes!
-From the folder containing the presentation you want to host, run:
+Navigate to the folder containing the presentation you want to host, then run:

     ```bash
     npx slidev build
     ```

     This will build a single page application (SPA) in a subfolder called `dist` that you can host with services like [GitHub pages](https://pages.github.com) or [Netlify](https://www.netlify.com).

+    You can read more in the [Sli.Dev Static Hosting documentation](https://sli.dev/guide/hosting.html).